 Create the Fingerprint Field in the Database

-To prevent duplicate accounts during registration, you must check whether the user's browser fingerprint already exists in a list of fingerprints belonging to other accounts in the system.
-You'll do this by storing the fingerprint with each user registration in the database.
+To prevent duplicate accounts during registration, you must request a visitor identifier from Fingerprint and check whether the visitor ID already exists in a list of IDs belonging to other accounts in the system.
+You'll do this by storing the visitor ID with each user registration in the database.

 using Microsoft.AspNetCore.Identity;